 In addition, he has been significantly involved in general commercial litigation.
 His antitrust background has involved advising clients on myriad issues from acquisitions to vertical restraints.
 John also has counseled hospitals and other health care providers with respect to the competition issues associated with general operations, acquisitions and divestitures, including competitive effects, pre-merger coordination, due diligence and governmental review.

 John has routinely been recognized as one of "America's Leading Lawyers" by Chambers USA, most recently in 2017 for Litigation: Antitrust.
-He has been selected to The Best Lawyers in America© list since 2008 and was named the Best Lawyers® 2018 Litigation-Antitrust "Lawyer of the Year" in Cleveland.
+John was selected for inclusion in The Best Lawyers in America© (2008-2019) for Antitrust Law and Litigation Antitrust.
+He was named the Best Lawyers® 2018 Litigation-Antitrust "Lawyer of the Year" in Cleveland.
 John also has been named to the Ohio Super Lawyers list for Antitrust Litigation.

 Some of John’s more notable engagements include:

 - Successfully defending a real estate firm against antitrust conspiracy and monopolization claims through a 12-week jury trial.

 - Obtaining a dismissal of all claims for an industrial manufacturer in a national class action price fixing case and successfully defending a parallel federal grand jury investigation which resulted in no charges being brought.

 - Obtaining judgment for a national consumer products company on monopolization and conspiracy claims in the Northern District of Illinois, and winning affirmance in the Seventh Circuit.

 - Defending a tire manufacturer in a federal antitrust grand jury investigation of alleged nationwide price fixing which resulted in no charges being brought.

 - Representing a worldwide maker of high-performance automation products in connection with the Justice Department’s investigation of competing takeover bids for the company.